Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Plumpton has a median taxpayer income of $55,554 and an average income of $61,480 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than the national average, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% since the financial year 2023, current estimates would be approximately $60,476 (median) and $66,927 (average) as of September 2025.
-According to the 2021 Census figures, household income ranks at the 76th percentile ($2,171 weekly), while personal income sits at the 51st percentile.
-The data shows that the $1,500 - 2,999 bracket dominates with 39.1% of residents (4,030 people).
-High housing costs consume 17.3% of income, though strong earnings still place disposable income at the 74th percentile and the area's SEIFA income ranking places it in the 5th decile.
+In AreaSearch's latest postcode level ATO data released for financial year ending June 2023, Plumpton's median income among taxpayers is $55,554.
+The average income in the suburb is $61,480.
+This is below the national average.
+In Greater Sydney, the median income is $60,817 and the average is $83,003.
+Based on Wage Price Index growth of 8.86% since June 2023, current estimates for Plumpton's median income would be approximately $60,476 as of September 2025.
+The average income estimate by that date is around $66,927.
+According to the Census conducted in August 2021, household income ranks at the 76th percentile ($2,171 weekly), while personal income sits at the 51st percentile.
+Distribution data shows that 39.1% of locals (4,030 people) fall within the $1,500 - 2,999 income category, mirroring regional levels where 30.9% occupy this bracket.
+High housing costs consume 17.3% of income in Plumpton.
+Despite this, disposable income ranks at the 74th percentile.
+The suburb's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income